Birkenstock: Margot Fraser and introduction to U.S.

-In 1966, Margot Fraser, a German dressmaker who resided in California, decided to travel back to Germany to visit a spa in Bavaria, where she was recommended Madrids to help with a foot ailment caused by tight shoes.
+In 1966, Margot Fraser, a German-American dressmaker who resided in Santa Cruz, California, decided to travel back to Germany to visit a spa in Bavaria, where she was recommended Madrids to help with a foot ailment caused by tight shoes.
 Due to Fraser's relief from her foot condition and her enthusiasm for the sandals, Birkenstocks were introduced in the United States—though some hurdles stood in the way of their eventual acceptance by American buyers.
 Many shoe stores rejected the sandals due to their appearance, leading Fraser to health stores near the granola section.
 The 1970s brought a spike in sales.

 In the United States, Birkenstocks were first popular among young men and later on among flower children, a group traditionally associated with American liberalism.
 The shoe became popular with hippies and others who had a "back to nature" philosophy and appreciated the natural foot shape and foot-friendly comfort of Birkenstocks.
+Hippies and representatives of the tech movement in California discovered the shoes as an expression of the unconventional.
+In the 1970s, Fraser successfully continued to sell them from organic supermarkets and quickly expanded with her company, Birkenstock Footprint Sandals, Inc., in Novato, California, which later became Birkenstock USA, in the largest market for Birkenstocks since the 1980s.

+Birkenstock sandals became popular in Germany in the 1980s.
+Since the 1960s, Birkenstock sandals had become popular in the care professions and in the alternative and peace movement, and then also in "middle-class" households as slippers and leisure shoes.
+They were not developed for the medical sector, but were designed from the outset for young and old as well as all types of occupations and leisure activities.
+Although derided at the shoe trade fair in 1963, Karl Birkenstock developed the closed sandal "Zürich" the following year, followed by the strappy sandal "Roma" in 1965, the low shoe "Oslo" and the boot "Athen" in the second half of the 1960s.
+A first plastic model - the "Noppy" massage sandal - saw the light of day in the new decade.
 In 1973, Birkenstock's most popular sandal, Arizona, was introduced.
+This was followed in 1976 by the first cork clog, the "Boston", and finally in 1983 by the range of thong sandals, including the "Gizeh".